 Start early – if you want.

-In 2020, some Etsy shops started their Black Friday sales campaigns as early as November 12, that’s two weeks before the actual weekend of Black Friday.
+In 2021, some Etsy shops are starting their sales campaigns during Etsy’s Early Holiday Sales event.
+That’s four weeks before the actual week of Black Friday.
 Many of these brands also kept their sales going well into December, using Black Friday to kick off their Christmas marketing campaign.

 If you want to do this, make the decision and stick to it.
 Plan, create a calendar of your sales (what you’ll do and when), and then stick to it.
 If it’s three days before Black Friday and you want to launch your sales today, well then it’s too late.
 But that doesn’t mean you don’t still have time to get ready for the rest of the holidays before the year is over.